 When a user starts to subscribe a service from an application service provider, the user checks the privacy policy and recognizes what kinds of data are used in this service.
 If the user permits the application service provider to use the collected data related to the user, the user becomes the data provider.
 The user can select the data items that the application service provider can access.
 This is controlled by configuring privacy preference for its service.

-When the data provider configures the privacy preference for the service, PPM function receives the list of data that the service uses.
-The data provider selects the data items from this list for controlling the access to the collected data.
+When the data provider configures the privacy preference for the service, the data provier accesses to a PPM service.

+The PPM service accesses to the application service provider that the data provider starts to use, and receives the privacy policy that desceibes which kinds of data are used in this service.
+The data provider configures his/her privacy preference based on the privacy policy of this service.

-M2M devices collect various kinds of data from the data providers.
+M2M devices collect various kinds of data from the data providers based on the privacy preferences.
+If the privacy preference does not permit to collect the data, that data are not collected at the M2M devices.

-The collected data are transferred to the M2M Service Provider’ Platform.
+The collected data are transferred to the M2M Service Provider’ Platform via authorization function.

 The collected data from the M2M Network are stored in M2M Data.

-The Application Service Providers access to the collected data in M2M Data via Data Flow Control.
-The Data Flow Control controls access to the data based on the privacy preference and other polices.
+The Application Service Providers access to the collected data in M2M Data via authorization function.
+The authorization function controls access to the data based on the privacy preference in the PPM.

-The Data Flow Control retrieves access control information from Policy Decision Point.

-The Policy Decision Point computes the access control list for the target data by using the privacy preference in the PPM and other policies, and returns the results to the Data Flow Control.

-The Data Flow Control records all accesses from the application service providers to the collected data in M2M Data and its record is logged at the PPM.

 XX.X.10.
 Potential Requirements

-The M2M system shall support the capability of managing the collected data by using access control mechanism to avoid unnecessary and unwanted personal information access.
+The M2M system shall support the capability of managing the data collection and access to the collected data by using authorization mechanism to avoid unnecessary and unwanted personal information access based on the privacy preference defined by the data provider.

-The access control mechanism shall have capability to handle privacy preferences that was configured by data providers.

-The M2M Service Provider’s Platform shall have a function to record the data flow by application service providers to enable the data providers to trace the status of data usage.
+The M2M Service Provider’s Plafform system shall provide an interface that enables access control for personal data of a data provider by using access control policy defined by the data provider as privacy preference.

-The M2M Service Provider’s Platform shall have a function to request the application service providers to delete the specified collected data that are stored in the application service providers.